Netlify-Deployment/tiak-portfoliosite-testfix/content/blog/2021-08-10-b-d-a-or-the-race-play-or-i-cant-believe-i-did-a-racism-in-my-head.md

 This work follows three characters in a perfect sitcom world solving a problem with rent when the actors begin switching roles and ultimately reveal the racial biases underneath each said character, and between each other, culminating in a posed question to the audience - "What would you do?"

 In 3 Acts, *b/d/a **OR** The Race Play **OR** 'I can't believe I did a racism!
-(In my head)'* is a work that examines colour blind casting and the stories that we continue to tell ourselves to make everything all right.
+(In my head)'* examines colour blind casting and the stories that we continue to tell ourselves to make everything seem 'all right'.

 *b/d/a **OR** The Race Play **OR** 'I can't believe I did a racism!
 (In my head)'* requires a technical residency and two additional research periods before presentation.
-This work is not classified as 'Dance', rather 'Physical Theatre'.
+This work is not 'Dance' rather it is 'Physical Theatre'.

 Please email *tiaakush71@gmail.com* for inquires.